Infineon/deepcraft-starter-models/GunshotDetection/README.md

 ## Overview

-This is a starter model capable of detecting gunshots, quite far along in it's development before it was abandoned due to lack of testing capabilities.
-It includes strong invariance to many different background noises with around 2 hours of microphone data.
+This is a starter model for detecting gunshots in a noisyu environment, quite far along in it's development before it was abandoned due to lack of testing capabilities.
+The model includes strong invariance to many different background noises with around 2 hours of microphone data.
 Due to issues with licenses, much of the gunshot data had to be excluded from this starter project.

 ## Collection of Data
 The data was collected by downloading Creative Commons licensed audio files from freesounds.org.
-There was also a collection of gunshot data which could not be published here.

 ## Adding More Data
-In order to add more data you need to upload 48000 Hz audio files with appropriate labels, which can be done directly in DEEPCRAFT Studio.
+In order to add more data you need to upload 48000 Hz audio files with appropriate labels.
+This could be done either by finding more data online or recording audio using a microphone, such as the AI Evaluation Kit (https://www.infineon.com/cms/en/product/evaluation-boards/cy8ckit-062s2-ai/).
+Regardless of how the data is obtained it can be labelled in DEEPCRAFT Studio.
 The primary goal should be to add more gunshot audio files, since a number of them had to be removed.

 ## Steps to Production